radicalxdev/marvel-platform/README.md

 - [License](#license)

 ## Architecture
 The "Kai" platform is structured into two main components: Firebase and AI.
-The Firebase side, detailed in this repository, encompasses both the frontend, developed with NextJS and hosted on Vercel, and the backend, which includes user management and session handling via Firebase Functions like signUpUser and createChatSession.
+The Firebase side, detailed in this repository, encompasses both the frontend, developed with NextJS and hosted on Firebase Hosting, and the backend, which includes user management and session handling via Firebase Functions like signUpUser and createChatSession.
 Firestore DB is utilized for data storage.
 The AI components, housed in a separate repository, include a chatbot and tools like "Quizify" and "YouTube Flashcard Generator."
 The communicator and toolCommunicator functions act as proxies, facilitating interaction between the Firebase infrastructure and the AI services, ensuring seamless data flow and integration.

 ![Architecture Diagram](architecture.png)